Skip to content

 # The new code path is live.

 You can break and fix a plugin freely.
+A normal mindroom run startup skips broken plugins and disables tools known to belong to them rather than crash-looping.
+If a broken tools module prevents MindRoom from resolving its complete tool namespace, otherwise-unknown authored tool names are also disabled with a warning; mindroom config validate remains strict.
 A broken save that prevents reload, such as an import error or plugin validation error, can deactivate the affected plugin set, and the next valid save reloads it successfully.
 A hook that only raises at runtime is different: that failure is logged for that event, and the hook is tried again on the next matching event.
 There is no quarantine, failure threshold, or cooldown.
 Each save just reloads.

 Manual reload